mhanyc/codingmental/content/articles/using-vault-as-an-external-pillar-for-salt.md

 	$ vault write secret/salt/pillar_data @data.json

 JSON is not exactly a friendly format for editing by hand.
-It's way too easy to mess it up and it can be very difficult to see the structurewhen there are more than a few entries.
+It's way too easy to mess it up and it can be very difficult to see the structure when there are more than a few entries.
 Vault can output data in YAML format, which is much nicer to work with, but can't read it back in as YAML.
 You need an extra conversion step.
 I worry that if that's the process admins have to go through every time they want to add a credential to the pillar data, they'll eventually start taking shortcuts and we'll end up with those secrets winding up in unencrypted pillars or state definitions.